 County on track to sustainable future, but marginalized communities need to be prioritized

 Data shows the County is now 25% below its 1990level of greenhouse gas emissions, with electricity being the largest single source of emissions from energy use today.
-Multnomah County is much better-positioned to meet its goal than it was in previous years thanks to new legislation, such as House Bill 2021 (link is external), along with milestone federal investments like the Inflation Reduction Act.
+Multnomah County is much better-positioned to meet its goal than it was in previous years thanks to new legislation, such as House Bill 2021, along with milestone federal investments like the Inflation Reduction Act.